ioccc-src/winner/1995/leo/README.md

 but there is a secret switch to suppress looping: useful if you want to pipe the output to a printer.

-Here is a but of deobfuscation:

-> The colon **is** the secret switch - the space before it is not a mistake.

 If `Variable` is used, the actual value of `cycle` doesn't matter, as far as it is > 1.
 To figure out what difference `cycle` makes when `Variable` is not used, try